E3SM-Project/polaris/docs/developers_guide/framework/logging.md

 {py:func}`mpas_tools.logging.check_call`.

-For the most part, the polaris framework handles logging for you, so test-case developers won't have to create their own `logger` objects.
-They are attributes that belong to the step or test case.
+For the most part, the polaris framework handles logging for you, so task developers won't have to create their own `logger` objects.
+They are attributes that belong to the step or task.
 If you run a step on its own, no log file is created and logging happens to `stdout`/`stderr`.
-If you run a full test case, each step gets logged to its own log file within the test case's work directory.
-If you run a test suite, each test case and its steps get logged to a file in the `case_output` directory of the suite's work directory.
+If you run a full task, each step gets logged to its own log file within the task's work directory.
+If you run a suite, each task and its steps get logged to a file in the `case_output` directory of the suite's work directory.